A sublinear query quantum algorithm for s-t minimum cut on dense simple graphs: Main algorithm

 We have the following result for the adjacency matrix model. \begin{corollary} Let $G$ be a graph with $n$ vertices and $m$ edges where all edge weights are integral and the largest weight of an edge is $W$.
-Given oracle access to the adjacency matrix of $G$, there is a quantum algorithm that computes $\lambda_{st}(G)$ and the shore of a minimum $\st$ cut of $G$ with high probability in time $\tO(n^{11/6}W^{1/3})$. \end{corollary}
+Given vertices $s,t$ and oracle access to the adjacency matrix of $G$, there is a quantum algorithm that computes $\lambda_{st}(G)$ and the shore of a minimum $\st$ cut of $G$ with high probability after $\tO(n^{11/6}W^{1/3})$ queries. \end{corollary}

-\begin{proof} As in the proof of \cref{thm:stmincut} we first compute the maximum weight of an edge of $G$.
-This can be done by the quantum minimum finding routine of D{\"{u}}rr and H{\o}yer \cite{DH96} with high probability in time $\tO(n)$.
-If $W \ge \sqrt{n}$ then we simply run the randomized max-flow algorithm of \cite{BLLSSSW21} from \cref{thm:brand} with running time $\tO(n^2 \log(W))$.

-If $W < \sqrt{n}$ then we follow from the proof of \cref{thm:stmincut}.
-Only minor modifications are needed in the lines~\ref{step:sparsifier} and \ref{step:learnedges} where we require query access to the graph.
-In particular, we again use \cref{alg:stmincut} with the same value $\eps = (nW)^{-1/3}$.